FilipRokita/minecraft-server-docker/README.md

     You are now in the Docker container.

 7. **Initial Server Configuration**
-    - Follow the server or modpack guide for initial setup.
-Common steps include:
+    - Follow the server or modpack guide for the initial setup.
+If no guide is available, common steps include:
         - Run `java -jar server.jar`.
         - Accept the EULA by editing `eula.txt`.
         - Create a `run.sh` script with: